anguscheng2508/champsim_neuralNets/README.md

 The 'rnn' folder contains a preliminary recurrent neural network architecture for testing.

+I hope this repository will aid those who come across this!
 Feel free to contact my email: chenga@tcd.ie for any additional information/feedback.